 Users Insights respects the privacy settings applied in the Ultimate Member field options, so if there is a field that should be private to the members only and not visible to the administrators, this field would not be added to the Users Insights table.

-Listing the Ultimate Member Date in the User Profile Section
+Listing the Ultimate Member data in the user profile section

 All of the Ultimate Member form fields that Users Insights detects are also automatically added to the user profile section.
 In this way, you can easily list all of the available data for each user, including the default Users Insights fields, such as location and groups data, posts/comments activity, or user notes.

 This gives you one single page where you have a bird’s-eye view all the available information about every user in one neatly organised place.

 Bringing it all together

 The Ultimate Member module of Users Insights can work in a combination with any of the rest of the modules and available features.
 For example, you can use the Geolocation functionality to detect your members location, or you can use the User Groups feature to create member directory and/or better organize your WordPress users.
 You can also combine data from other WordPress plugins that Users Insights integrates with.
 Users Insights gives you an option to choose which fields to show in the table, so you can always select the fields that you need to be visible.
 Here is an example that shows a combination of the default Users Insights groups column, the Country column detected with the Geolocation module, the Last Seen column and some of the Ultimate Member fields (Community Role and the Job Title custom field).

 You can visit the Features page to explore all of the available Users Insights features.